latex3/tagging-project/tagging-status/examples.md

-Validation is provided by the open source [veraPDF](https://verapdf.org/) validator hosted at [texlive.net](https://texlive.net) and by the LaTeX project [show-pdf-tags](https://texlive.net/showtags) validation hosted on teh same server.
+Validation is provided by the open source [veraPDF](https://verapdf.org/) validator hosted at [texlive.net](https://texlive.net) and by the LaTeX project [show-pdf-tags](https://texlive.net/showtags) validation hosted on the same server.
 As a convenience, a link is provided to open the generated PDF at [ngPDF](https://ngpdf.com). ngPDF is provided free of charge by its authors, although is not open source, it is not a